infinity-tts-community/maps/README.md

 As the assets aren't mine I may not be able to always fix the maps and may have to remove problematic maps entirely.

+---

-This is completely unofficial and not associated with either Corvus Belli or Berserk Games.
+This collection is completely unofficial and not associated with either Corvus Belli or Berserk Games.